secretstartups/handbook/content/handbook/marketing/developer-relations/contributor-success/community-contributors-workflows.md

 ### Number of Contributors
 In the past we often mentioned 2,000+ contributors in the GitLab community (GitLab team members + wider community) as you can see in [this example](https://about.gitlab.com/blog/2018/08/13/join-the-gitlab-community/).
 However, this only included contributors to CE and EE projects based on the old [https://contributors.gitlab.com](https://web.archive.org/web/20190619012814/http://contributors.gitlab.com/) page.

-If you include other GitLab projects, the [total number of contributors](https://gitlab.biterg.io/goto/97a5b88e986f2c5d81c017c6413910a1) is much larger.
+If you include other GitLab projects, the total number of contributors is much larger.

 - Total code contributors: includes GitLab team members and wider community contributors (since 2015)
 - Wider community code contributors: includes wider community contributors only (since 2015)
 - These figures count contributors who have opened at least one merge request, regardless of whether the merge request has been merged, closed or is still open.

-- The number of wider community code contributors with a successful contributions (whose Merge Requests have been merged), can be found by applying the "merged" filter on the [Bitergia dashboard](https://gitlab.biterg.io/goto/2d7a935826f511844c52291300f3d3b2)
+- The number of wider community code contributors with a successful contributions (whose Merge Requests have been merged), can be found by looking at the Wider Community Dashboard.
 - See [our top misused terms page](/handbook/communication/top-misused-terms/) for a refresher on the definition of wider community members.

 When people ask about the number of contributors at GitLab, it's best to clarify if they're asking about total code contributors or wider community code contributors.
 In most cases, people tend to be more interested in the wider community number.